puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_resources.markdown

 The title is an identifying string.
 It only has to identify the resource to Puppet's compiler; it does not need to bear any relationship to the actual target system.

 Titles must be unique per resource type.
-You may have a file and a service titled "ntp," but you may only have one service titled "ntp."
+You may have a package and a service both titled "ntp," but you may only have one service titled "ntp."
 Duplicate titles will cause a compilation failure.

 ### Attributes